 Some of her most well-known installations include Construction Rubble of Secession’s Main Hall was an installation featuring 9 massive mounds of construction materials, including bricks, terrazzo, and plaster in quantities that correspond to the composition of the original building.

-So far, Lara’s works have managed to attract positive attention, including participating in a number of biennial shows, including the Liverpool Biennial in 2004 and the Athens Biennial in 2009.
+Lara’s works have attracted positive attention, including participating in several biennial shows, including the Liverpool Biennial in 2004 and the Athens Biennial in 2009.

 MUSAC, Museo de Arte Contemporáneo de Castilla y León